StanfordVL/OmniGibson/docs/getting_started/building_blocks.md

 python -m omnigibson.examples.renderer_settings.renderer_settings_example
 ```

-This demo iterates over all robots in **`OmniGibson`**, loading each one into an empty scene and randomly moving its joints for a brief amount of time.
+This demo iterates over different renderer settings of and shows how they can be programmatically set with **`OmniGibson`** interface.

 ??? code "renderer_settings_example.py"